 - How to get started — There are multiple opportunities to convert visitors.
 Clicking any of the blue CTA button anchor tags, takes users to the form to submit their personal information.

-The homepage tells a different story than the Lighter Capital post-click experiences
+The homepage tells a different story than the Lighter Capital post-click landing pages

 Lighter Capital’s homepage combines several of the offers discussed above into one general page:

-It includes The Rise of Revenue-Based Financing ebook offer from Lighter Capital post-click experiences example 2.
+It includes The Rise of Revenue-Based Financing ebook offer from Lighter Capital post-click landing pages example 2.
 The video testimonial from example 4, and clicking any of the “Apply” CTA buttons leads back to example 1.

 The page has generalized information on it for audiences who might be interested in Lighter Capital.
 Similar to other homepages, it’s meant for a browsing experience instead of a single product offering.